rajans-v/NLP-Azure-Kernel-Function/README.md

            "sessionId": "postman-test-2"
       }
 	  Example of Message content/Interactions:
-      Q: “What is the width of 6205?”
+      Q: â€œWhat is the width of 6205?â€
-      Expected Ans: “The width of the 6205 bearing is 15 mm.”
+      Expected Ans: â€œThe width of the 6205 bearing is 15 mm.â€

-	  Q: Follow-up using state: “And what about its diameter?”
-      Expected Ans: “The diameter of the 6205 bearing is … mm.”
+	  Q: Follow-up using state: â€œAnd what about its diameter?â€ Expected Ans: â€œThe diameter of the 6205 bearing is â€¦ mm.â€

-	  Q: Feedback: “That last width is wrong—store my correction: 6205 width 15 mm.”
+	  Q: Feedback: â€œThat last width is wrongâ€”store my correction: 6205 width 15 mm.â€
-      Expected Ans: “Thanks—your feedback for 6205 / width has been saved.”
+      Expected Ans: â€œThanksâ€”your feedback for 6205 / width has been saved.â€

-	  Q: Not Found: “Diameter for 9999?”
+	  Q: Not Found: â€œDiameter for 9999?â€
-      Expected Ans: “Sorry, I can’t find that information for ‘9999’.
-Please try another designation or attribute.”
+      Expected Ans: â€œSorry, I canâ€™t find that information for â€˜9999â€™.
+Please try another designation or attribute.â€

 - Notes on caching, hallucination reduction, and conversational state.
     - Caching: Implemented using Redis to store and retrieve previous interactions,